 At the foundation of the decomposition process, and the rise of the distinctive odor associated with a decaying body is bacteria that naturally exist in a living person’s body.
 The most common types of healthy bacteria found in the body of a human being are:

 The highest concentration of bacteria in the human body is in the pancreas and the intestines.
 For example, some bacteria are involved in the digestion process.

-At this juncture, bacteria “turns” on its host.
-Bacteria begins to “feed” on the body itself, particularly initially on the pancreas and intestines.
-Within a couple of days following death, the work of bacteria on the pancreas and intestines will reach a juncture that these organs are nearly completely broken down.
+At this juncture, bacteria “turn” on its host.
+Bacteria begin to “feed” on the body itself, particularly initially on the pancreas and intestines.
+Within a couple of days following the death, the work of bacteria on the pancreas and intestines will reach a juncture that these organs are nearly completely broken down.
 This causes bacteria to be released in large quantities throughout the rest of the body.